 Interesting Facts About Arabian Horses You Probably Never Knew

-While the exact origins of the Arabian horse are unknown, there is anecdotal and archaeological evidence of this oldest of breeds dating to 490 B.C.
+While the exact origins of the Arabian horse are unknown, there is anecdotal and archaeological evidence of this oldest-of-breeds dating to 490 B.C.

-However, regardless of where the breed originated, the Arabian is, in the words of the Arabian Horse Association, “not only a beautiful breed, but one that excels at many activities.”
+Regardless of where the breed originated, the Arabian is, in the words of the Arabian Horse Association, “not only a beautiful breed, but one that excels at many activities.”
 1 Let’s take a look at some of the characteristics and details of this magnificent horse breed.